masolimano/maneage/README-hacking.md

 Finally, we import all the necessary remaining Makefiles: 1) All the analysis configuration-Makefiles with a wildcard.
-2) The software configuration-Makefile that contains their versiosn (just incase its necessary).
+2) The software configuration-Makefile that contains their version (just in case its necessary).
 3) All workhorse-Makefiles in the proper order using a Make `foreach` loop.